Sign in to access your Salford customer account, or see our other accounts.

 Traded services

-In addition to the above Statutory services, schools, settings and partner agencies now have the opportunity to purchase a wide range of additional packages of support through a service level agreement (SLA), as ‘traded services’.
+In addition to the above, schools, settings and partner agencies can purchase a range of additional packages of support through a service level agreement (SLA), as ‘traded services’.
 These can either be chosen from the brochure or can be specifically designed to meet your individual requirements.

-Services may be purchased by an individual school or a cluster of schools.
-Working in close partnership with schools provides greater opportunity for sustainable, positive outcomes for children.
-We also offer reduced rates for schools wishing to purchase higher numbers of hours.
-The charges are as follows:
+Services may be purchased by an individual school/college or a cluster who may be in partnership.
+Working closely with settings provides greater opportunity for sustainable, positive outcomes for children.

-Please note: When multiple sessions are purchased these will usually be equally spread throughout the year in agreement with the school, setting or partner agency.
-When larger contracts are commissioned in advance costs can be further reduced.
+Please note: Package delivery will usually be equally spread throughout the year in agreement with the school, setting or partner agency.

 Assistant Educational Psychologists

-Your named Educational Psychologist will advise you of activities that might be better supported or delivered by an Assistant.
-This will help to meet the needs of schools whilst also being cost effective.
+Your link Educational Psychologist will advise you of activities that can be supported or delivered by an Assistant EP.

 Invoicing arrangements